 American Alliance of Museums (formerly American Association of Museums)

 I am currently conducting research and writing on religion and museums, focusing particularly on how sacred, ceremonial, an religious objects are treated in museums from a comparative and cross-cultural perspective.
 Using examples from my fieldwork Indonesia, Thailand, Vietnam and the US.

 Kreps, C. F. (2019).
 Museums and Anthropology in the Age of Engagement.
-New York and London, UK: Routledge.
+London: Routledge.

 Kreps, C. F. (2019).
 "Staying with the Trouble" - Diversity and Universality.
 International Council of Museums/ committee on ethnography.
 Kyoto, Japan: International Council of Museums.

 Kreps, C. f.
 (2018).
 Intercultural Curation as a Model for Engaging Difference.
 Multiple Voices of a Colonised World.
 Vienna, Austria: Sharing a World of Inclusion, Creativity, and Heritage.
 European Union Creative Europe Program.

 Kreps, C. F. (2019).
 Intercultural Curation and Engaging Difference.
 Chicago: Filed Museum Chicago.